1. Overview

 It is our mission to provide the best insights on population and migration using a range of new and existing data sources to meet the needs of our users.
 Our ambition continues to be to put administrative data at the core of both population and migration statistics, delivering the best quality census outputs and a transformed system.

-A new public consultation is planned for summer 2023, when we will be asking how far our proposal for a transformed statistical system meets user needs for population and migration statistics and what we should prioritise in our ongoing research.
+In summer 2023, a public consultation looked at how far our proposal for a transformed statistical system meets user needs for population and migration statistics and what we should prioritise in our ongoing research.

-The results of the consultation will inform a recommendation by the National Statistician at the end of the year on the future of population and migration statistics.
+The results of the consultation will inform a recommendation to government from the UK Statistics Authority, on the advice of the National Statistician on the future of population and migration statistics.
 This will include the role large surveys, or any future census, could play in the statistical system of England and Wales in future.

 Previous Research Outputs from the Administrative Data Census Project have demonstrated our progress towards achieving our ambition for household and family statistics.